 2. Align Your Pipeline with the Buyer’s Journey

-3. Use a Task System
+3. Use a Task Management System

-It should be easy to use and send you notifications for when you need to do something.
+It should be easy to use and should send you notifications whenever you need to do something.

-4. Prioritize Leads
+4. Prioritize Your Leads

 Managing your pipeline requires managing time as well.
 Prioritize leads that have a high value and are sales-ready.

-5. Follow up
+5. Follow Up (8 Times)

 It took 3.68 sales calls to close a deal in 2010.
 Today, it takes over eight calls to close a deal.
 So, why do many sales reps give up on a lead after two calls?